 http://www.fns.usda.gov/eatsmartplayhardkids/

-website sponsored by the Pacific Science Center.
+Visit this website sponsored by the Pacific Science Center.
 The site provides nutrition information while involving your child in interactive games.
 One game gives a scenario in which the player is required to guess the missing nutrient and therefore learns what that specific nutrient does for the body.
 Other activities involve a game of Jeopardy and building a meal.

 http://exhibits.pacsci.org/nutrition/nutrition_cafe.html